dreamsmasher/Arch-Wireframe-Plymouth-Theme/README.md

 		https://www.youtube.com/user/MasterKEnnY2009/featured
 Theme by dreamsmasher: https://github.com/dreamsmasher

-Please let me know if you have any theme requests, I'm pretty adept in Photoshop and would love to contribute more to the Arch/FOSS community.
+Please let me know if you have any theme requests, I'm pretty adept in Photoshop/GIMP and would love to contribute more to the Arch/FOSS community.
 Half of the theme packages on pling don't even work, so I'm gonna do my best to make and maintain aesthetic themes for your enjoyment.